Seeing Like a State: Book reviews

 Stanford University political scientist David D. Laitin described it as "a magisterial book."
 But he said there were flaws in the methodology of the book, saying the book "is a product of undisciplined history.
 For one, Scott’s evidence is selective and eclectic, with only minimal attempts to weigh disconfirming evidence...
 It is all too easy to select confirming evidence if the author can choose from the entire historical record and use material from all countries of the world."

-John Gray, author of False Dawn: The Delusions of Global Capitalism, reviewed the book favorably for the New York Times, concluding: "Today's faith in the free market echoes the faith of earlier generations in high modernist schemes that failed at great human cost.
+John N. Gray, author of False Dawn: The Delusions of Global Capitalism, reviewed the book favorably for the New York Times, concluding: "Today's faith in the free market echoes the faith of earlier generations in high modernist schemes that failed at great human cost.
 Seeing Like a State does not tell us what it is in late modern societies that predisposes them, against all the evidence of history, to put their trust in such utopias.
 Sadly, no one knows enough to explain that."

-Economist Brad DeLong wrote a detailed online review of the book.
+Economist James Bradford DeLong wrote a detailed online review of the book.
+DeLong acknowledged Scott's adept examination of the pitfalls of centrally planned social-engineering projects, which aligns with the Austrian tradition's critique of central planning.
+Scott's book, according to DeLong, effectively demonstrates the limitations and failures of attempts to impose high modernist principles from the top down.
+However, DeLong also suggested that Scott may fail to fully acknowledge his intellectual roots, particularly within the Austrian tradition.
+DeLong argued that while Scott effectively critiques high modernism, he may avoid explicitly aligning his work with the Austrian perspective due to subconscious fears of being associated with certain political ideologies.
 DeLong's interpretation of the book was critiqued by Henry Farrell on the Crooked Timber blog, and there was a follow-up exchange including further discussion of the book.